uchicago-cs/cmsc22000/website/content/labs/lab5.md

 Now, use TDD to develop `new`, `init`, and `free` functions for circles.

 {{% warning %}}
+{{% md %}}
 **Note:** To ensure that you are following TDD, we will be inspecting your commit history to check that you actually wrote your tests first.
-At minimum, we require the following workflow:
+At a minimum, we require the following workflow:

 1. Write your tests in `tests/test_circle.c`
 2. Write a struct definition in `include/circle.h`